Counseling Office

 Mr. Lee spends most of his time with his wife and two sons, often exploring caves and caverns around the country.
 He is a coffee aficionado and enjoys playing and watching all types of sports.

-Last Names: O - Ph / Students with IEPs (A – K)
+Last Names: Ji - Ln / Students with IEPs (A – K)

 Mr. Jesus Contreras, School Counselor